artefactory/choice-learn/docs/paper/paper.md

 ```

 # Acknowledgments
-We thank Fortenova[^1] and Martin Možina for their helpful collaboration and providing of the proprietary dataset.
+The authors thank Fortenova[^1] and Martin Možina for their helpful collaboration and providing of the proprietary dataset.

 # References